Rozália Ökrész

 Rozália Ökrész (Розалија Екрес; born 2 November 1957) is a Serbian politician from the country's Hungarian community.
-She has served in the National Assembly of Serbia since 2020 as a member of the Alliance of Vojvodina Hungarians (Vajdasági Magyar Szövetség, VMSZ).
+She served in the Serbian parliament from 2020 to 2024 as a member of the Alliance of Vojvodina Hungarians (VMSZ).

 Private career

 Ökrész is a graduated economist living in Temerin.
-She became the director of Magyar Szó (English: Hungarian Word), the leading Hungarian-language newspaper in Vojvodina, in 2012 and remained in this role until her resignation on November 2022.
+She became the director of the Vojvodina Hungarian-language newspaper Magyar Szó (English: Hungarian Word) in 2012 and remained in this role until her resignation in November 2022.
 She has also worked in Vojvodina's secretariat of education and culture and served on the board of directors of the Clinical Center of Vojvodina.

 Politician

 Local politics (2004–16)

+Ökrész received the twenty-fourth position on the VMSZ's electoral list in Temerin for the 2004 Serbian local elections.
+In this election cycle, one-third of assembly mandates were given to candidates on successful lists in numerical order, while the remaining two-thirds were assigned to other candidates at the discretion of the sponsoring parties or coalitions.
+The VMSZ won three seats out of thirty-three in Temerin; Ökrész was not elected and did not receive an "optional" mandate.

-Ökrész received the twenty-fourth position on the VMSZ's electoral list for the Temerin municipal assembly in the 2004 Serbian local elections.
-The party won three seats, and she was not elected.
-She later appeared in the lead position on the party's list for Temerin in the 2012 local elections and was elected when the list again won three seats.
-She served in the local assembly for the term that followed and was not a candidate for re-election in 2016.
+Serbia's electoral laws were reformed in 2011, such that all mandates were assigned to candidates on successful lists in numerical order. Ökrész led the party's list for Temerin in the 2012 local elections and was elected when the list again won three seats.
+She served in the local assembly for term that followed and was not a candidate for re-election in 2016.